garage sale

 • eBizAuctions helps you with selling your stuff on eBay as “professional and certified auctioneers and appraisers.”

-If you do an online search for auction and classified ad sites, there are tons more where these came from. :) The list goes on.
-Here’s an easy-to-scan review of auction sites on the web.
+If you do an online search for auction and classified ad sites, there are tons more where these came from. 🙂 The list goes on.
+There are easy-to-scan reviews of auction sites on the web.
 Auctions have actually been a highly touted place to buy and sell wares, so much so that even houses are sold through auction sites these days!
 Auction sites have indeed come a long way.

 Traditional Sources